 “Do you know all the cars on the island?”
 I asked as the approaching car, a bright red sports car, turned on the road to our right.
-The driver – a woman with dark glasses and a scarf covering her hair – didn’t acknowledge us.
+The driver — a woman with dark glasses, wearing a scarf covering her hair — didn’t acknowledge us.

-“Sometimes I hang out the window and wave enthusiastically and yell Hello!,” she said.
+“Sometimes I hang out the window and yell Hello! while waving enthusiastically,” she said.
 “The result is about the same.”

 Then she laughed.
 “In answer to your question, you spend too much time with a detective.
 No, I know Mrs. Billingsley’s car.
 That’s the only other one which would be going onto our road.
 I have not memorized every single car on the island.

 She looked to see if I was going to ask a question, and then she gestured at the third road.
-“That one goes to the beach, and there are a couple of summer cottages there, but they’re closed up now, for the winter.
-It would seem that the initial idea may have been that the Loomis family, and perhaps their servants, got one road to themselves, and everybody else on the island got a different road — when the family had to start selling their land.”
+“That one goes to the beach, and there are a couple of summer cottages there, but they’re probably closed up now, for the winter.
+I think the idea may have been that the Loomis family, and perhaps their servants, got one road to themselves, and everybody else on the island got a different road — when the family had to start selling their land.”

 She turned to face me.
 “So, where do you live?”